 Generous grants and fellowships have supported my research and digital projects.
 I have received funding from the Smithsonian Institution; the Andrew W. Mellon Foundation; Trinity Hall, Cambridge; Princeton University; the University of Victoria; the Huntington Library; the Clark Memorial Library, UCLA; the Massachusetts Historical Society; the Bibliographical Society of America; and the American Society for Eighteenth-Century Studies.

 In addition to recent public humanities work in exhibit development and curation for the Posner Center and Fine Arts Foundation, I have also published about my teaching.
 My recent brief in Emerging Learning Design (2017) outlines classroom exercises that blend research methods from bibliography and book history with analytical methods from societal computing.
-In the past, I have taught gender studies, college composition, and professional writing at Carnegie Mellon in Pittsburgh, PA, and its satellite campus in Doha, Qatar.
+In the past, I have taught courses on early modern literature and culture, gender studies, college composition, and professional writing at Carnegie Mellon in Pittsburgh, PA, and its satellite campus in Doha, Qatar.